PBJ Workbench

 • In the case of using a virtual / conda environment and a Python kernel, we recommend configuring PATH such that the default pip command corresponds to the python executable registered as a Jupyter kernel.

-• Cloudera Machine Learning mounts the project’s filesystem under the path /home/cdsw and erases any file installed to that path in the Runtime image.
+• Cloudera AI mounts the project’s filesystem under the path /home/cdsw and erases any file installed to that path in the Runtime image.
 Therefore, custom Runtime images should not install anything under the home folder of the cdsw user.

-• On the other hand, once the Runtime image starts up in Cloudera Machine Learning, the kernel must be configured to install new packages to user site libraries under /home/cdsw.
+• On the other hand, once the Runtime image starts up in Cloudera AI, the kernel must be configured to install new packages to user site libraries under /home/cdsw.
 That way, newly installed packages will persist in the project’s filesystem.

 • The package xz-utils must be installed on the Runtime image.